 Pocatello, ID 83201

 We invite you to set up a time to tour our school, along with your child.
 Pocatello Valley Montessori operates from 8:30 a.m. to 3:00 p.m., and we can conduct tours of our campus during those hours.
-Please fill out the contact form below, and we will reach out to confirm a date and time for your visit to our Montessori classrooms.
-You can also contact us directly by email or phone.
+Please give us a call or email us, and we will confirm a date and time for your visit to our Montessori classrooms.

 Our Montessori Classrooms and Campus